NN-AE-VQE: Neural network parameter prediction on autoencoded variational quantum eigensolvers: Introduction

+In this work, we address VQE’s resource demands by leveraging the QAE for state-space compression.
+Classical auto-encoders have not demonstrated effective compression in this setting, primarily because they cannot efficiently compress the system Hamiltonian.
+Instead we resort to QAE to reduce the state space.
+We apply the VQE algorithm to this compressed space, significantly lowering the resource requirements of VQE circuits.

-In this work, we aim to optimize the VQE algorithm through a combination of QAE to reduce the number of qubits and apply a PQC on the latent quantum space.
+In this work, we aim to optimize the VQE algorithm through a combination of QAE to reduce the number of qubits and apply a PQC as a hardware-efficient VQE ansatz on the latent quantum space.
 A classical neural network will be trained to predict the parameters of the PQC.
 For conciseness, we abbreviate this hybrid adaptation of VQE as NN-AE-VQE.
 The structure is schematically shown in Figure \ref{fig:overview}.
-This novel integration of VQE and quantum auto-encoding aims to achieve: \begin{itemize} \item Temporarily reduce the number of qubits for better algorithm scheduling; \item Reduce the number of circuit parameters to be trained; \item Reduce the overall circuit length to allow for larger electronic structures to be simulated. \end{itemize} For the electronic structure calculations, the error rate needs to be below chemical accuracy ($1~\text{kcal}/\text{mole} \approx 0.00159 ~\text{Hartree}$).
+This novel integration of VQE and quantum auto-encoding aims to: \begin{enumerate} \item Reduce the overall VQE circuit length; \item Reduce the number of circuit parameters to be trained; \item Achieve better algorithm scaling by reducing the VQE ansatz width (number of qubits); \item Demonstrate the limitations of current quantum ansatz design for quantum machine learning (QML). \end{enumerate}

-With the proposed algorithm structure, we introduce a framework to systematically reduce the required resources for electronic structure calculations on a quantum computer.
+We propose a QAE integration framework aimed at reducing the resource requirements of variational quantum algorithms, with applicability beyond VQE.
 This alleviates the current limitations of NISQ quantum computers, aiming to utilize the efficiency of quantum computing in practical applications in the near term.

+The objective of the resource reduction is to achieve better scaling.
+Consequently, as the resource requirements are reduced, we expect to simulate larger systems as demonstrated with unoptimized VQE simulations.
+To this end, we explore training the NN-AE-VQE for larger systems, such as the LiH molecule.
+Here, we highlight the challenges apparent in designing the PQC for quantum machine learning and its effect on training.
+Through these limitations, we identify key theoretical gaps needed to advance quantum machine learning.

-as a proof of concept, and compared to baseline VQE implementations.This method used is detailed in Section \ref{sec:method}.
-The proposed model is tested on an $H_2$ problem as a proof of concept, and compared to baseline VQE implementations.
+The NN-AE-VQE method introduced is detailed in Section \ref{sec:method}.
+The proposed model is tested on an \ce{H_2} and \ce{LiH} molecule problem as a proof of concept and compared to baseline VQE implementations.
 These results are laid out in Section \ref{sec:results}.
-From these results, advantages, limitations and future work will be discussed in Section \ref{sec:outlook}.
-Finally the paper will be concluded in Section \ref{sec:conclusion}.
+From these results, advantages, limitations, and future are discussed in Section \ref{sec:outlook}.
+Finally, the paper is concluded in Section \ref{sec:conclusion}.